Construction worker silhouette against sunset with cranes. Rezoning alerts offer early project insights.

 When you get a rezoning alert, the first thing you'll see is the zoning classification.
 Think of these as labels that tell you what can and can't be built on a piece of land.
 Understanding these codes is the first step in figuring out what kind of project is on the horizon.
 While the specific codes can vary from city to city, they generally fall into a few key categories that signal what type of construction is likely to follow.

-Residential, Commercial, and Industrial Zones
+The Basics: Residential, Commercial, and Industrial

 These are the three most common zoning types you’ll run into.
 Residential zones are for housing, but the density can vary widely—from sprawling single-family homes to duplexes, townhomes, and high-rise apartment buildings.
 Commercial zones are where business gets done.
 These areas are designated for projects like retail stores, office buildings, restaurants, and hotels.
 Finally, industrial zones are set aside for manufacturing, warehouses, distribution centers, and other large-scale industrial operations.
 Each classification signals a different type of opportunity, from multi-family housing developments to massive logistics hubs, so knowing the difference helps you quickly qualify a lead.

-Mixed-Use and Special Purpose Districts
+What Are Mixed-Use and Special Purpose Zones?

 Zoning is getting more creative to meet the needs of modern cities.
 Mixed-use zones are a great example, combining residential, commercial, and sometimes even light industrial uses in one development.
 These projects are designed to create vibrant, self-contained communities where people can live, work, and shop without getting in a car.
 They often encourage walkability and are becoming very popular in urban centers.
 You’ll also see special purpose districts, which are unique zones for projects that don’t fit elsewhere.
 Think public parks, schools, university campuses, hospitals, or government buildings.
 These are often significant, community-defining projects that are great to get in on early.